 Any email user interface is called the Mail User Agent (MUA).
 The MUA is most often called the mail client.
 It might be Thunderbird, a web page, or part of an office suite.
 You can even use a program like netcat to manually send mail to the server.
 (There are also command-line programs that you can run on the mail server itself, like mutt.
 They unfairly leverage their location, so we will ignore them for now.)
 When you send the email, the MUA transmits it to the Mail Submission Agent via SMTP.
 Usually, but not always, the client copies the message to the Message Store.

 The Message Store (MS) is the server’s copy of the user’s emails.
 Most Message Stores retain a copy of both the ingoing and outgoing messages, at least until the user deletes them.
-Mail clients use the Internet Message Access Protocol (IMAP) to synchronize their messages with the server.
-Message Stores might also offer additional features such as filtering incoming mail into folders.
-On Unix systems the Message Store is often in the user’s home directory, something like /var/mwl/Mail.
+Mail clients use the Internet Message Access Protocol (IMAP) or the older Post Office Protocol (POP3) to synchronize their messages with the server.
+On Unix systems the Message Store is often in the user’s home directory, something like /home/mwl/Mail.

 The Mail Submission Agent (MSA) runs on a server.
 It accepts mail from mail clients and send it to the Mail Transfer Agent.
 The MSA communicates with SMTP.